bluprnt2/my_depot/api/README.md

  - Working
    - Token requests
+   - Token storage client-side without needing JavaScript or query strings
  - Not Working
-   - Login functionality (Will work on that tomorrow 3/15/17)
+   - Login functionality
    - Other endpoints (Will work on that after login works...)
+   - Tokens refreshing when they are close to expiring, but still being used

 ## How to run